Managing Restricted Resources without the SecureFlow Manager (filter)

-While the unblu filter is the high path to managing protected, session-based or encrypted resources in an embedded co-browsing session, there are alternatives for at least three cases where internal resources are being utilized.
+While the unblu SecureFlow Manager (filter) is the high path to managing protected, session-based or encrypted resources in an embedded co-browsing session, there are alternatives for at least three cases where internal resources are being utilized.

-This page lists options and alternatives to manage resources without a filter.
+This page lists options and alternatives to manage resources without the SecureFlow Manager.
 “Protected” means that resources require authentication.